billbillbilly/website/content/designworks.md

 Climate change has both positive and negative impacts on the environment of Detroit.
 Increased temperature may increase the frequency and length of extreme heat events and heavy precipitation events.
 Those communities with less canopy coverage and of high-density population and imperviousness could suffer more from extreme weather.
 On the other hand, climate change will also bring some opportunities including longer growing seasons and more irrigation water.

-This project proposed a phasing strategy using the vacant land and urban agriculture to provide a solution to these problems and make a more sustainable and resilient development for future Detroit. [[<i class="fa-solid fa-code"></i>]](https://xiaohaoy.wixsite.com/geolandscape/lots-for-future)
+This project proposed a phasing strategy using the vacant land and urban agriculture to provide a solution to these problems and make a more sustainable and resilient development for future Detroit. [[<i class="fa-regular fa-map"></i>]](https://xiaohaoy.wixsite.com/geolandscape/lots-for-future)

 </div>